thecodingelf/server-application/README.md

    Description:
    User sends precalculated salted hash and the username.
-   If the hash and the username have a corresponding entry in the database, the session token is generated with a PRNG, the user is redirected to the home page view.
+   If the password and the username have a corresponding entry in the database, the session token is generated with a PRNG, the user is redirected to the home page view.

    Parameters: